Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Limited automation

 Verdict: Best for agencies, consultants, or anyone where every sale becomes a project.
-The CRM-to-project workflow is uniquely well-handled and worth the slight feature trade-offs elsewhere.
+The CRM-to-project workflow is uniquely well-handled and worth the trade-offs elsewhere.

 #8.
 Nimble — Best for Social Selling Teams

-Nimble takes a completely different angle than everyone else on this list: it's built around social intelligence.
+Nimble takes a completely different angle than everyone else here: it's built around social intelligence.
 It automatically enriches contact records with social media data from LinkedIn and Twitter/X, and its browser extension lets you capture leads from anywhere on the web.
 For businesses where relationships and social context matter — PR firms, recruiters, consultants — it's genuinely impressive.

-Here's the honest part, and I think you deserve this upfront: Nimble doesn't really have a free plan in the traditional sense.
+And here's what you need to know upfront: Nimble doesn't really have a free plan in the traditional sense.
 They offer a 14-day trial, but paid plans start at around $24.90/user/month after that.
-I've included it here because it's one of the best free CRM trial experiences out there, and it comes up constantly in "best free CRM" conversations — so you deserve an accurate picture rather than a misleading inclusion.
+I've included it because it's one of the best free CRM trial experiences out there, and it comes up constantly in "best free CRM" conversations — so you deserve an accurate picture.

 Key Features: